Darkmyter/Football-Players-Tracking/README.md

 ## YOLOv8 training

-The first part of the project is to train YOLOv8 on detecting players in images: [Training notebook](train_yolov8_football_players.ipynb)
+The first part of the project is to train YOLOv8 on detecting players in images: [Training notebook](train_yolov8_football_players.ipynb).
+The model was trained for 300 epochs on 204 images with a resolution of 640x640.

 The model has trouble detecting the ball due to its small size.
 One of the solutions is to increase the network resolution to 1280x1280.
 However, it requires resources beyond my reach.

-Here are the results on the validation dataset:
+Here are the results of training on the validation dataset:

 ### YOLO8m results